-• The Tour De Toblerone Fun Race series Every Wednesday at 7:30 pm after practice –– Free to enter, all ages welcome and everyone gets a mini-toblereone bar for every race!
+- The Tour De Toblerone Fun Race series Every Wednesday at 7:30 pm after practice –– Free to enter, all ages welcome and everyone gets a mini-toblerone bar for every race!
 All levels of skier welcome, all races a manageable distance.
 FUN FUN FUN

-• Provincial Jr and Sr. Highschool races: February 11-12 in Plum Point
+- Provincial Jr and Sr. Highschool races: February 17 location TBA

-• Blow Me Down Loppet: in the afternoon of February 18.
+- Blow Me Down Loppet: February 17.
 Join a team – bring a friend!

-• KidsFest – March 18-19 in Pasadena (western) and Gander (central).
+- West Coast KidsFest – March 17-18 location TBA.
 This event is suitable for most ages and was tons of fun last year.
 Obstacle courses etc. for younger skiers.
 We’re planning to organize as big a BMD group as possible.
 Watch the boards and website for details.

-• Ski Marathon: March 4 in Stephenville!
-Track Attack and older age groups will be organizing to attend.
+- Ski Marathon: March 3 in Stephenville!
+Track Attack and older age groups will be organizing to attend